notlibrary/obsidian-adamantine-pick/README.md

 Common output mime-type `image/svg+xml` makes it easy negotiatable and decodable anywhere by anyone

-*tl, dr:* for those who read it to the end "BanKan" and clock diagrams
+*tl, dr:* for those who read it to the end "BanKan"

 	```pikchr
 	box "DONE"; box "IN" ; box "DO" ; down; move from first box.n